The most amazing, ONE BOWL, BEST Fudgy Chocolate Cake is so rich and decadent, with the perfect balance of fluffy and fudgy!

 - Combine flour, sugar, cocoa powder, baking powder and salt in a large bowl.
 Whisk thoroughly to combine well.

-- Add oil, egg, vanilla and milk to the flour mixture and beat well to combine.
+- Add oil, egg, vanilla and milk to the flour mixture and beat well to combine, about 30 seconds.
 Pour in the boiling water (with the coffee), and mix until glossy.
+(Cake batter is thin in consistency.)

 - Pour the cake batter into the prepared pan.
-Bake for about 40 - 45 minutes, until a toothpick inserted in the centre of the chocolate cake comes out semi-clean with small amount of cake (not runny batter) on it due to the fudgy texture.
+Bake for about 40-45 minutes, or until a toothpick inserted in the centre of the chocolate cake comes out semi-clean with small amount of cake (not runny batter) on it due to the fudgy texture.

 - Remove from oven and allow to cool for 20 minutes.
 Transfer cake from the pan to a wire rack and cool completely before frosting.